Thank You for Attending

 Gravitational-wave Researcher, Max Planck Institute for Gravitational Physics

 Alex Nitz is a gravitational-wave researcher at the Max Planck Institute for Gravitational Physics in Hannover, Germany, and member of the LIGO Scientific Collaboration.
-He studies the mergers of neutron stars and black holes and is lead developer of PyCBC, which is an open source python library used by LIGO and Virgo to search for and understand gravitational waves from compact binary mergers.Ed Cable
+He studies the mergers of neutron stars and black holes and is lead developer of PyCBC, which is an open source python library used by LIGO and Virgo to search for and understand gravitational waves from compact binary mergers.Jim Zemlin

 President & CEO, Mifos Initiative